brug-be/articles_of_association/README.md

 * associate members, all the persons that have paid their annual membership fee and participate to the activities of the association,
-* full members, all associate members admitted as a full member by the general assembly to a simple majority of the votes present or represented, and
+* full members, all associate members admitted as a full member by the general assembly to a simple majority of the votes present or represented.
-* sponsor members, natural or juridical persons who pay a fee in cash or in kind in addition to their annual membership fee.

 The number of associate members is unlimited.

 The number of full members cannot be less than three.
 Only full members enjoy the full rights accorded to the members by law and this statute.

-Any member (associate, full, or sponsor) is deemed to adhere to the statute of the association.
+Any member (associate, or full) is deemed to adhere to the statute of the association.

 ### Article 7.
 Register